[HISTORY: Adopted by the Township Committee of the Township of Woolwich 10-21-2019 by Ord. No. 2019-18. Amendments noted where applicable.]

 Locations of all forest types shall be identified by common and botanical names of dominant tree species.

 All state record, specimen and historic trees to be removed.
 All reasonable efforts shall be made to preserve such trees, including, but not limited to, if feasible, relocation of infrastructure, roadways and buildings.
-Removal of such trees shall require specific approval of the governing body with consideration of the Shade Tree Commission's recommendations.
+Removal of such trees shall require specific approval of the governing body with consideration of the Tree Specialist's recommendations.
 The governing body shall grant permission, especially where infrastructure, roadways, or buildings are contemplated, for the removal at double the rate of the tree compensation as provided elsewhere in this chapter.

 A proposed tree replacement plan in accordance with this chapter.
 A tree replacement plan shall be considered the proposed landscaping plan required for all subdivision and site plan approvals.